vixir/Writing/2019/articles/Dropbox.md

 Examples : How dropbox evolved?

-#1 High-Level architecture

-Client will have workspace in their device.

 We need Cloud Storage -> to keep file information Metadata storage -> Files, Folders, file size, directory